Terrokot/vkClient/README.md

 # vkClient

-Simple app using VK SDK and VK API
+Simple app using VK SDK and VK API (api.vk.com)
-After login we can see UITableView with news from the logged in VK account(VK API)
+After authorization with VK account we can see UITableView with news for logged in VK user(VK API)
 ***
-features:
+Features:
 1) Use cached data to save you traffic
-2) Easily extensible architecture
+2) Easily extensible architecture(Clean Swift Architecture)
 3) Auto-resizing cells
+4) Beautiful UI
+***
+Stack:
+Swift, VK SDK, VK API, GCD, URLSession
 ***
 Pods have been added in commit for your ease of assembly
 ***